philipptempel/latex-boilerplate/README.md

 Speaking LaTeX, there's actually no difference if you put your appendix into the main `content/` directory (or `content/appendix/`), but I feel your directory is going to be looking cleaner if you physically have actual content separate from your appendix.

-### config

-Use this directory to put any configuration of your document into.
-Be it additional packages you need to load, configuration of loaded packages like `siunitx`, layout adjustments or macro/environment definitions.

-If you prefer, keep your different configuration files separate i.e., have one for loading packages, one for macro definitions, one for environment definitions, one for loading TikZ libraries.
-You get the idea.

 ### content

 As the name suggests, all your content `tex`-files should go in here.